LuoGroup2023/PanTax/README.md

 The following example shows a classification summary at strain level.
 ```
-species_taxid	strain_taxid	genome_ID	predicted_coverage	predicted_abundance
+species_taxid	strain_taxid	genome_ID	predicted_coverage	predicted_abundance	path_base_cov	unique_trio_fraction	uniq_trio_cov_mean	first_sol	strain_cov_diff	total_cov_diff
-34	34.4	GCF_006401215.1_ASM640121v1	5.0	0.3945153945153945
+34	34.4	GCF_006401215.1_ASM640121v1	16.0	0.39983790355261384	0.9967217217217217	1.0	15.54	16.0	0.01	0.0010005002501250622

 The first column is species taxonomic ID.
 The second column is strain taxonomic ID.
-The third column is the name of a genome.
+The third column is the name of a genome (assembly accession).
+The fourth column is the average coverage depth of this strain.
-The second column is the abundance of this strain normalized by its genomic length.
+The fifth column is the relative abundance of this strain in the sample, which normalized by its genomic length.
+The sixth column is the coverage of the strain.
+The seventh column is the coverage of strain-specific triplet nodes.
-The third column is the average coverage of this strain.
+The eighth column is the average abundance of all strain-specific triplet nodes for this strain.
+The ninth column is the solution of the first path abundance optimization, which represents the average coverage depth of the strain in the first solution.
+The tenth column reflects the divergence between the values in the ninth and tenth columns.
+The eleventh column represents the difference between the sum of the average coverage depths of all strains of the species and the average coverage depth of the species.
 ```

 ## Examples